Marr Mooditj History

 Founded in 1983 by Dr Joan Winch in response to the health needs of the Aboriginal community, the aim of Marr Mooditj (‘good hands’) was for members of the community to have the opportunity to provide training and assessment programs in their own communities.
-“Aboriginal Health in Aboriginal Hands” was the guiding principle for our organisation back then, and remains our focus more than 30 years later, with the aim to maximise the employability of our students.
+“Aboriginal Health in Aboriginal Hands” is the guiding principle for our organisation and remains our focus more than 30 years later, with the aim to maximise the employability of our students.

 Our graduates have the opportunity to access employment across a wide range of career paths within health and community services.

 Marr Mooditj graduates are employed by hospitals, mental health facilities and community healthcare clinics, and fill a variety of roles including:

 - Patient Service Attendant;

 - Theatre Support;

 - Ward Support;

 - Mental Health Outreach Worker;